 So How do I Please the Gclid?

 First, you have to enable your auto-tagging.
-Simply sign into your AdWords account.
+Simply sign in to your Google Ads account.
 Don’t rush things, just do it in a way that feels natural.
 Next you will click the gear icon and choose the Account Settings option.
 Don’t get too carried away at this stage because you need to make sure you are on the Preferences tab.
 Then, and only then, can you click Edit within the Tracking portion.
 You are almost home free by now.
 Enable the Auto-Tagging click box, and then save those changes.
 Bada bing bada boom you did it!

 How Complex is the Gclid?